hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 # Exploratory Analysis
 - I divide the analysis into the following parts:

-**A) Yearly Analysis**: sales per category, sales per county, sales per bottle volume
+**A) Yearly Analysis**: Sales per category, sales per county, sales per bottle volume

-**B) Monthly Analysis**: total sales, sales per category
+**B) Monthly Analysis**: Total sales, sales per category

 **C) Identifying Customer Base**: Analyzing relationship between population demographics and sales per county.

 **D) Predicting Sales**: Using demographic and sales data from 2017 to predict yearly sales per county for 2018.

 # A) Yearly Analysis :
-**Step 1 : Identifying the data**
+**Step 1 : Selecting the data**
-In this step, I preformed the following using Google BigQuery
+The following steps are preformed using Google BigQuery
-- Identify top distributers in Iowa Liquor Sales dataset, and audit the variety of alcohol each sells.
+- Identify top distributers in Iowa Liquor Sales dataset
+- Audit top distributers by the variety of alcohol they sell
-- Filter dataset by a top distributer that selles a wide variety of alcohol -- Luxico Inc-- and year -- 2017-2018.
+- Select a top distributer that sells a wide variety of alcohol -- Luxico Inc-- and subset data for years 2017-2018

 # Conclusion: Luxico Inc is the second largest distributer in Iowa, and sells 34 different categories of alcohol.

 # A) Yearly Analysis :
 **Step 2 : Exploring the data**
-In this step, I preformed the following using pandas functionalities
+The following steps are preformed using pandas functionalities
 - Examine volume of liqour sold in gallons grouped by category
 - Examine volume of liquor sold in gallons grouped by county
 - Examine volume of liquor sold in gallons grouped by bottle size

 # A) Yearly Analysis :
 **Step 3 : Visualizing the data**
-In this step, I visualized the previous findings using plotly.express
+In this step, I visualize the previous findings using plotly.express

 <img src="https://github.com/hobediente/.png"></img>